kenken64/advance-css-course/README.md

 # Udemy - (advance-css-course)
 This is a udemy advance css course

+# Three pillars when building a website.

+# Resposive Design

+* Fuild layouts

+* Media quiries

+* Responsive images

+* Correct units

+* Desktop first vs mobile first

+# Maintainable and scalable code
+* Clean

+* Easy to understand

+* Growth

+* Reusable

+* How to organize files

+* How to name classes

+* How to structure HTML

+# Web performance

+* Less HTTP requests

+* Less code

+* Compress code

+* Use a CSS preprocessor

+* Less images

+* Compress images

 # natours
 1. Create a website directory name it as natours
 ```